lukasgolson/Random-Sample-Error-for-Canopy-Classification/New Attempt/READ_ME.md

 **.py Files:**
 1. CONUS.py: Using a shapefile of the US states from TIGER (US Census Bureau), states outside the contiguous United States are removed and the remaining states are merged.
 This file exports conus.gpkg, a geopackage file that is used to access the Meta dataset.
-2. grid generator.py: Using conus.gpkg, this script generates a grid dataset across the contiguous United States with grid cell sizes of length and width 1, 10, and 40 km<sup>2<sup>
+2. grid generator.py: Using conus.gpkg, this script generates a grid dataset across the contiguous United States with grid cell sizes of length and width 1, 10, and 40 km<sup>2<sup>.

-: The geopackage file of the contigous United States.
-The python file (CONUS.py) generates the file, CONUS.gpkg.
+** Dataset: **

-Files:
+1. conus.gpkg: The geopackage file of the contigous United States.
+When used, this should be in the same location as your .py files.

-download Meta.py: downloads the Meta CHM for the expressed area of interest (in this case, the contiguous United States).
-The files are converted from unsigned 8-bit integers into 1-bit (canopy (1) or not (0))
+## Scripts